Transport and Planning (MSc)

 - Design transport policies at the local level that respond to the economic, social, health and environmental challenges of the society.

 Relevant concepts, ideas and policy cases are introduced in core modules including Principles of Transport Economics, Sustainable Transport and Transport and the City.
-In Transport and the City, students formulate a set of transport policies in a city context on the basis of the theories and principles they learned from other modules.
+Analysis skills are primarily taught in Transport Analysis.
+As part of their coursework, students formulate a set of transport policies in a city context on the basis of the theories and principles they learned from other modules.

 The course is divided into two parts: